GenAICloudDevOps/Gen-AI-Apps/RAG-DocuMind/README.md

-# DocuMind: Intelligent Document Analysis & Response Platform
+# RAG-DocuMind: Intelligent Document Analysis & Response Platform

 DocuMind is a Retrieval-Augmented Generation (RAG) application that combines the power of large language models with a custom document repository.
 It leverages AWS services for document processing, contextual understanding, and intelligent response generation.